Salisbury University Nike Tennis Camp

 A native of Owings, Md, Halfpap graduated from SU in 1997 with a bachelor's degree.
 He earned his master's in education from Azusa Pacific (Calif.)
 University in 1999.

-Check-in: Sunday from 11:00am-1:00pm at the dorms (name TBD).
-(Day Campers will be given dinner and will depart that evening at 9:00pm from the tennis courts.)
+- Day Campers will depart that evening at 9:00pm from the tennis courts.

-Graduation: 12:00 noon Friday at the Tennis courts.
+- Graduation: 12:00pm Friday at the Tennis courts.
 Parents encouraged to attend!

-• Day Campers should be dropped off everyday (except Day 1) by 8:20am at the Outside Tennis Courts.
+- Day Campers should be dropped off by 8:20am at the Outside Tennis Courts Monday through Thursday.

 Nike Tennis Camps does not provide transportation to/from camp from airport, train stations or bus depots.
 If you fly into camp, we recommend that you fly into Salisbury Airport.
 Shuttle vans often offer a cost effective alternative to taking a taxi.
 For more details and a listing of shuttle carriers visit: www.airportservice.com.